jokergoo/ComplexHeatmap-reference/book/01-introduction.md

-A single heatmap is composed of the heatmap body and the heatmap components.
+A single heatmap is composed by the heatmap body and the heatmap components.
 The heatmap body can be split by rows and columns.
-The heatmap components are titles, dendrograms, matrix names and heatmap annotations, which are put on the four sides of the heamap body.
+The heatmap components are titles, dendrograms, row/column names/labels and heatmap annotations, which are put on the four sides of the heamap body.
 The heatmap components are reordered or split according to the heatmap body.